Douglas Bader: Tributes

 The Northbrook College Sussex campus at Shoreham Airport has a building named after him in which aeronautical and automotive engineering are taught.
 The building was opened by his wife Joan Murray.

+Sir Douglas Bader Towers in Edmonton is a 13-story residential building with 79 units, constructed in 1978.
+The building was developed in part by Larry Pempeit, who also played a key role in creating housing options for people with disabilities in Edmonton, Alberta, Canada.

 The Bader Way, in Woodley, Reading is named after Bader.
 Woodley Airfield, now redeveloped but housing the Museum of Berkshire Aviation, is where Bader lost his legs in a flying accident in 1931.

 The Bader Road, in Poole, Dorset is named after Bader.

 Bader Walk (previously Douglas Bader Walk but renamed following public consternation) in Birmingham.

 Amongst other aircraft-related street names in Apley, Telford, Shropshire, is a Bader Close.

 A pub at Martlesham Heath, Suffolk, is named after Bader.
+From 1981 to 2012 there was a pub in Tangmere close to the airfield named The Bader Arms, subsequently a Co-op Supermarket.

 RAF Coltishall, sold off by the MoD, was purchased privately in 2006 and later renamed Badersfield.

 Heyford Park Free School Upper Heyford which is located on the former RAF Station Upper Heyford US Air Force airfield has honoured Bader by using his name for one of the school's houses.
 The tie stripe representing Bader is blue.
 The other houses are red and yellow.
 Those houses are named after McGuire and Lindh, two US Air Force pilots who sacrificed themselves when their planes crashed in a nearby village in 1992.

 Bader Drive near Auckland International Airport in Auckland, New Zealand was named in Bader's honour.
 Bader Intermediate School (Year 7 and 8) near Bader Drive in Mangere, Auckland, New Zealand.

-Film production company Bader Media Entertainment CIC is named after Bader and their logo depicts a pipe and feather.
+Film production company Bader Media Entertainment CIC is named after Bader; its logo depicts a pipe and feather.

 The Douglas Bader Rehabilitation Unit at Queen Mary's Hospital, Roehampton, London, a world-renowned limb fitting and amputee rehabilitation centre, is named after him.
 It was opened by Diana, Princess of Wales in 1993.

+In 2020 a special school, named the Bader Academy, was opened in the City of Doncaster.
+The Academy logo features a plane along with the strapline "where dreams take flight".

+The Royal Air Force Air Cadets "RAFAC Bader" is the organisations main management system, used by both Staff and Cadets.
+Initially named "Project Bader", it was officially used in cadet service in January 2020, with its sister "Bader Learn" replacing the previously used "Ultilearn" for cadets.